apetreibogdan/Ask-Mate-Python3-VB-/README.md

-5. Install and activate the virtual environment in the git project folder (not where you ran git clone)
+5. Install and activate the virtual environment in the git project folder (not where you run git clone)

         pip3 install virtualenv
         virtualenv venv
         source venv/bin/activate

-6. Create  a .env file in the root of the folder
+6. Create  an  .env file in the root of the folder

          export PSQL_USER_NAME= <add your postgress user name>
          export PSQL_PASSWORD= <add your postgress password>